No. 13 of #50cases.

 They both complained that being stopped and searched by the police, under the powers given by UK anti-terrorism law, breached their human rights, including to respect for private and family life.

-The European Court of Human Rights agreed.
-The searches were unlawful interferences with Gillan and Quinton’s rights to respect for private life.
-The use of the powers to require a person to submit to a detailed search of themselves, their clothing and their personal belongings was a clear interference with the privacy.
+The Human Rights Court, in Gillan and Quinton v United Kingdom, agreed.
+The searches were unlawful interferences with Gillan’s and Quinton’s rights to respect for private life.
+The use of the powers to require a person to submit to a detailed search of themselves, their clothing and their personal belongings was a clear interference with their privacy.
 In some cases, the fact that the search was in public made the seriousness of the interference worse because of the humiliation and embarrassment involved.

 The interference with the Gillan’s and Quinton’s private lives was not lawful.
 The lack of any requirement for reasonable suspicion meant there a clear risk of arbitrariness.
 The police had been given too broad a discretion, and the powers were insufficiently limited or subject to legal safeguards against abuse.